-9.2.3.1 Timing in Observations
+8.2.3.1 Timing in Observations

 Many health information models express observation time as one or more attributes with names like 'observation_time', 'activity_time' and so on.
-The openEHR model departs from this by modelling historical time inside a History/Event structure defined in the data_structures.history package1.
+The openEHR model departs from this by modelling historical time inside a History/Event structure defined in the data_structures.history package.
 In short, this package defines the HISTORY class with an origin attribute, and a series of EVENT instances each containing a time attribute.
 Instantaneous and interval events are distinguished via the EVENT subtypes POINT_EVENT and INTERVAL_EVENT; interval events have the width attribute is set to the duration of the interval.

-9.2.3.2 Valid Contents of a History
+8.2.3.2 Valid Contents of a History

 One of the aims of the model of Observation described here is to represent in the same way single sample and multi-sample time-based data for which measurement protocol is invariant.
 It is not intended for measurements in "coarse" time taken by different people, different instruments, or with any other difference in data-gathering technique.
 In these cases, separate, usually single-sample histories are used, usually occurring in distinct container objects (e.g. distinct Compositions, in the EHR).
-Accordingly, in the general practice setting, the use of HISTORY will correspond to measurement series which occur during the clinical session (i.e. during a patient contact).
-In a hospital setting, nurses' observations might occur in 4-hourly intervals, and there is no well-defined clinical session - simply a series of ENTRYS during the time of the episode.
-Two approaches are possible here.